Read This First

 Prompt 4: Provide a list of 10 facts that have not been established through scientific methods.

-At this stage, the gain is not memorizing the conclusion but learning to think with 10 facts that have not been established, Straw-Man Argument, and Genuine Belief.
+Treat Straw-Man Argument, Genuine Belief, and Logical Consistency as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Existential Assertions